and How do Ethiopian languages relate to ancient Aramaic (if at all)?

 Their 22 letter alphabet evolved into scripts for Yiddish, Ladino (Latin in Jewish Spain), Old Persian, Mongolian, Arabic and even Thai.

-Adapted from "Best answer" in answers.yahoo.com.
+The following remarks are adapted from "Best answer" in answers.yahoo.com

-Basic answer — the languages have many similarities for TWO reaons — an ancient COMMON ancestry, and much CONTACT through the millennia.
+The Semitic languages have many similarities for TWO reaons — an ancient COMMON ancestry, and much CONTACT through the millennia.